Winter, spring, summer, autumn, there’s always heaps to do with the family down at Jervis Bay, just three hours south of Sydney.

 No need to wonder what to do in Jervis Bay, tis article will give you all the info you need for a fun visit, even if it rains.
 So grab a cuppa, sit yourself down and have a look through these posts for some Jervis Bay things to do family holiday inspiration.

 Jervis Bay’s Beautiful Beaches

 Numero Uno of all Jervis Bay activities is… beach, beach, beach.
 There are literally dozens to choose from.
 Here are our favourites.

-Murray’s Beach is right down at the end of Jervis Bay on the south side, and just off shore if Montague Island.
+Murray’s Beach is right down at the end of Jervis Bay on the south side, and just offshore is Montague Island.
 This is one of our favourite beaches for a big day out.
 There’s a lovely little walk through the bush to the beach and then all sorts of areas to explore.
 Read more on the post, just click the title above.

 This is another fab beach for a big day out.
 It’s on the opposite side of the bay to Vincentia and Huskisson, the drive takes 40 minutes or so.
-The horseshoe shaped bay is small and sweet with lovely beach to play on, clear waters and rocks to explore.
+The horseshoe-shaped bay is small and sweet with the lovely beach to play on, clear waters and rocks to explore.
 Then drive over to the delightful village of Currarong for fish and chips.

 Jervis Bay Family-Friendly Cafes

-Some of our favourite places to go with our four children are:
+Some of our favourite places to go with children are: